 The Lobster Inn is definitely one of the best dog friendly pubs with accommodation in the middle of Sheringham, North Norfolk.
 There aren't many dog friendly pubs to stay at in Sheringham so this one is a real "catch".

-The Lobster Inn also has 3 beautifully renovated fisherman's cottages called The Smugglers, which can also be taken on a B&B basis just next door to the pub and a two minute walk from the beach.
+The Lobster Inn also has 3 beautifully renovated fisherman's cottages called The Smugglers, which can be taken on a B&B basis just next door to the pub and a two minute walk from the beach, or as self catering cottages.
+The pub is extremely flexible in your requests!

 And add to that